Ecosyste.ms: Awesome

 Open `examples/unit_test.sh` and go through the different methods for interracting with Tag Engine, including `configure_tag_history`, `create_static_asset_config`, `create_dynamic_column_config`, etc.

-There are multiple test scripts in Python in the `examples/scripts` folder.
+There are multiple samples scripts in the `examples/scripts` folder.
 These are intended to help you get started with the Tag Engine API.

 Before running the scripts, open each file and update the `TAG_ENGINE_URL` variable on line 11 with your own Cloud Run service URL.
 You'll also need to update the project and dataset values which may be in the script itself or in the referenced json config file.

-Here are some of the scripts you can look at and run:
+Here are some of the scripts that you can look at:

 ```